thefrontside/bigtest/website/docs/interactors/2-predefined-interactors.md

 ### Page

 The `Page` interactor is unique.
-Unlike BigTest’s other predefined interactors, it's not designed to target one specific element but rather the whole page.
+Unlike the other predefined interactors, it's not designed to target one specific element but rather the whole page.
 It is useful for asserting for the url or title in your test environment:

 ```js
 Page.has({ title: 'BigTest Example App' });